 Background

 On September 1, 2020, the MO HealthNet Division (MHD) will implement a DPP for eligible adult participants.
-These services are Centers for Disease Control and Prevention (CDC) recognized DPP services for at risk individuals, intended to prevent or delay the progression to Type-2 Diabetes.
+These services are Centers for Disease Control and Prevention (CDC)-recognized DPP services for at risk individuals, intended to prevent or delay the progression to Type-2 Diabetes.
 DPP services are provided during a “core services period” of 12 months, and the curriculum focuses on making lifestyle changes and monitoring weight, BMI, and physical activity.
 Participants that meet continuation criteria will receive an additional 12 months of ongoing maintenance services that emphasize maintaining the lifestyle changes.

 The goal is to improve health outcomes for the adult population at risk for developing diabetes by managing obesity and associated co-morbidities.